Page last updated20th October 2024

 Hospitalisation

-For 2021-22, hospitalisations for Aboriginal and Torres Strait Islander people with diabetes as an additional diagnosis[3]included:
+For 2021-22, hospitalisations for Aboriginal and Torres Strait Islander people with diabetes as an additional diagnosis[3] included:

-• 81,402 hospitalisations with diabetes as a principal and/or additional diagnosis, with a crude rate of 9,171 per 100,000 (age-standardised rate 14,433 per 100,000)
+• 81,402 hospitalisations with diabetes as a principal and/or additional diagnosis, with a crude rate of 92 per 1,000

-• 3,202 hospitalisations with type 1 diabetes as a principal and/or additional diagnosis, with a crude rate of 361 per 100,000 (age-standardised rate 409 per 100,000)
+• 3,202 hospitalisations with type 1 diabetes as a principal and/or additional diagnosis, with a crude rate of 3.6 per 1,000

-• 73,167 hospitalisations with type 2 diabetes as a principal and/or additional diagnosis, with a crude rate of 8,243 per 100,000 (age-standardised rate 13,440 per 100,000) [45543].
+• 73,167 hospitalisations with type 2 diabetes as a principal and/or additional diagnosis, with a crude rate of 82 per 1,000 [45543].

 For 2017-19, 7,664 Aboriginal and Torres Strait Islander people were hospitalised for a principal diagnosis of diabetes, at a crude rate of 4.6 per 1,000 [42101].
 Rates were similar for Aboriginal and Torres Strait Islander males (4.5 per 1,000) and females (4.7 per 1,000).
 Age-specific hospitalisation rates increased with age, from 0.3 per 1,000 for those aged 0-4 years to 18 per 1,000 for those aged 65 years and over.

-The age-standardised hospitalisation rates varied by jurisdiction and were lowest in Tas (4.4 per 1,000) and highest in Vic and WA (8.5 per 1,000).
-In the same period, the age-standardised rate was highest for Aboriginal and Torres Strait Islander people living in remote areas (10 per 1,000) and lowest for those living in major cities (5.0 per 1,000) [42101].
+The age-standardised hospitalisation rates varied by jurisdiction and were lowest in Tas (4.4 per 1,000) and highest in Vic and WA (8.5 per 1,000) [42101].
+In the same period, the age-standardised rate was highest for Aboriginal and Torres Strait Islander people living in remote areas (10 per 1,000) and lowest for those living in major cities (5.0 per 1,000).

-In 2017-19, there were 2,150 hospitalisations (24% of all diabetes hospitalisations) with a principal diagnosis of type 1 diabetes.
-The age-standardised hospitalisation rate was 1.3 per 1,000, with higher rates among females than males (1.4 per 1,000 and 1.2 per 1,000 respectively) [35608].
+In 2017-19, there were 2,150 hospitalisations (24% of all diabetes hospitalisations) with a principal diagnosis of type 1 diabetes [35608].
+The age-standardised hospitalisation rate was 1.3 per 1,000, with higher rates among females than males (1.4 per 1,000 and 1.2 per 1,000 respectively).
 There were 5,389 hospitalisations (60% of all diabetes hospitalisations) with a principal diagnosis of type 2 diabetes.
 The age-standardised hospitalisation rate was 5.3 per 1,000, with higher rates among males than females (5.8 per 1,000 and 4.9 per 1,000 respectively).
 There were 1,291 hospitalisations (14% of all diabetes hospitalisations) with a principal diagnosis of diabetes during pregnancy among Aboriginal and Torres Strait Islander women.

 In 2021-22, there were 4,850 potentially preventable hospitalisations of Aboriginal and Torres Strait Islander people for a principal diagnosis of diabetes [48392].